 - Generate and edit other multimedia, including videos and general photos to use on the website.
-If you have questions about multimedia standards, please see our guidelines page.
+If you have questions about multimedia standards, please see the Web Group Guidelines page.

 Step 3: Initial Site Build

-- Once your organization is satisfied with the content on your newly built site, the Web Group will initiate the process to make the site available to the public (“go live”), which will take about a week.
+- Assuming everything is correct, the Web Group will initiate the process to make the site available to the public (“go live”), which can take several days.